Marciagzq/casino/README.md

 ##### Regarding of the code

-*  Libraries and languages used for accomplished this assignment
+*  Libraries and languages used for accomplished this project

     #
     * __Front End__